hongtao-argmin/RNP-AccImageRecon/README.md

 ## Key Insights from the Paper

 1. **On-the-fly Preconditioning**
-   Build an effective randomized Nyström preconditioner using only matrix–vector products \(A x\), without requiring explicit knowledge or structure of \(A\).
+   Build an effective randomized Nyström preconditioner using only matrix–vector products Ax (A represents the forward model), without requiring explicit knowledge or structure of A.

 2. **Acceleration for Variational Image Reconstruction**
    Use the preconditioner to significantly accelerate iterative solvers with TV, wavelet, or Hessian–Schatten priors.